-Secured business loans work in a similar way to other types of business finance.
-The lender will agree to lend you a sum to your company based on the value of the business assets you’re using as security.
+If you’re eligible for secured finance the lender will agree to lend you a sum of money based on the value of the business asset (or assets) you’re using as security.
 The lender will also consider your business’ financial circumstances and needs.

-Depending on the lender and the complexity of your business’ situation, the process could take up to several weeks.
-Your assets will have to be valued and if you’re offering a property as security, the lender will probably place a legal charge on it.
+Depending on the lender and the complexity of your situation, the process could take up to several weeks.
+Your assets will undergo a valuation and if you’re offering a property as security it’s likely that the lender will place a legal charge on it.

-Most secured business loans come with fixed interest rates, so you can expect to repay the loan amount (plus interest) on a monthly basis.
-Depending on your needs and eligibility, you can opt for a short, medium or long-term secured business loan.
-The majority of lenders will lend up to 100% of the value of your asset.
+Most secured business loans come with fixed interest rates.
+Depending on your needs and eligibility, you may be able to opt for a short, medium or long-term secured business loan.
+Many lenders will lend up to 100% of the value of your asset.

-Fortunately, the majority of lenders will accept a range of tangible and intangible assets as security, making secured business loans an accessible option for a variety of sectors.
-Common tangible assets include property, land, machinery, equipment and vehicles.
-You can even secure your accounts receivables against a loan.
+Fortunately, the majority of lenders will accept a range of tangible and intangible assets as security, making secured business loans an accessible option for a variety of business sectors.
+Common tangible business assets include:

 Intangible assets include trademarks, copyrights, intellectual property, licences and patents.
-Depending on the lender, you might be able to offer multiple assets or your own personal assets.
-A personal guarantee might also be required.
+You might be able to offer multiple assets or your own personal assets.
+Keep in mind that a personal guarantee may also be required.

-Business loans that require security tend to be cheaper than unsecured loans and other types of business finance.
-The risk of the lender losing money is minimised because they can claim the lost funds from the sale of your asset if you don’t repay.
+Business loans that require security tend to be cheaper than unsecured loans and other types of finance.
+The risk of the lender losing their money is smaller because they can claim the lost funds through the sale of your asset if you don’t repay.

-Larger amounts tend to be available through secured business finance: it very much depends on the value of your asset.
-You may be eligible to borrow up to 100% of the net value of the asset or assets you offer as security
+Larger amounts tend to be available through secured business finance; although it does depend, to a large extent on the value of your asset.
+You may be eligible to borrow up to 100% of the net value of the asset or assets you offer as security.

 The longer the loan term, the lower your monthly repayments are likely to be.
 This can benefit your business from a cash flow perspective, but it’s also important to consider the total loan cost.
 Your Funding Options expert can talk you through this.

-You can’t get a secured business loan if you don’t have the asset to offer as security.
-Even if you do have assets, are you willing to offer it as security for a loan (for example, because you don’t want to risk losing it if you can’t meet the repayments).
-Remember: if you don’t repay the lender can sell the asset to recoup the costs.
-To understand more about asset finance and your options, read our dedicated guide below.
+You can’t get a secured business loan if you don’t have a business asset to use as security, or do but aren’t willing to offer it as security for a loan (for example, because you don’t want to risk losing it if you can’t meet the repayments).
+Remember: if you don’t repay your business loan the lender can sell the asset to recoup the costs.

 It’s likely that you’ll have to pay upfront costs when taking out secured finance.
-For instance, if you’re using property as security, you may have to pay valuation fees and also legal fees if the lender puts a legal charge on it.
-You’ll still have to pay the valuation fee if your loan is declined or you end up getting a smaller amount.
+For instance, if you’re using property as security, you may have to pay valuation fees and legal fees if the lender puts a legal charge on it.
+You will still have to meet the costs of valuation if your loan is declined or you are offered a smaller amount.

 It can take longer to get a secured business loan because of the lender’s due diligence processes.
-It’s a good idea to have all your business paperwork together i.e. companies house registration number, business accounts and forecasts, registered office address, etc. when you apply to avoid any unnecessary delays.
+It’s a good idea to have all your relevant business paperwork together when you apply, to avoid any unnecessary delays.

-You can use the Funding Options platform to apply for a secured loan from a reputable credit broker today.
+You can use Funding Options to apply for a secured or unsecured business loan.
 The process is quick – you’ll typically receive a decision within 24 hours.
-Just tell us how much you need to borrow and what it's for, and our technology will compare 120+ lenders to match your business with the right finance options for its needs.Apply for a secured business loan
+Just tell us how much you need to borrow and what it's for, and we’ll compare 120+ lenders to match your business with the right finance options for its needs.Apply for business finance